 Macs running OS X 10.5 and older have been left behind with Java, and Flash 11 no longer supports the PowerPC platform, so two very useful projects would be compiling up-to-date versions of Java for older versions of OS X (at least back to 10.4 Tiger) and developing ways to run the latest Flash content on PowerPC Macs with OS X 10.4 and newer.

 On the malware front, not only have we seen several antivirus companies step into the gap recently, there’s also the open source ClamXav, a free OS X port of Clam AntiVirus (a.k.a.
 ClamAV) that’s been around for years.
 Version 2.2.1 is the last version to support OS X 10.4, and virus definitions are still being updated for it.
 ClamXav 2.2.5 is the current version, and it requires OS X 10.5 and newer.

-We are very fortunate that thus far Flashback had not been compiled for PowerPC Macs, nor does it seem to run under OS X 10.4, but that doesn't mean it can't or won't be done - or that some future malware will attack that increasingly small segment of the Mac market.
+We are very fortunate that thus far Flashback has not been compiled for PowerPC Macs, nor does it seem to run under OS X 10.4, but that doesn’t mean it can’t or won’t be done – or that some future malware won’t attack that increasingly small segment of the Mac market.